TheRenegadeCoder/sample-programs-website/docs/projects/factorial/javascript/index.md

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Factorial in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Bharath
 - Matt Wiley

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 15:14:04.
-The solution was first committed on Oct 10 2019 08:24:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution